flant/shell-operator/HOOKS.md

   ]
 }
 ```

+This hook configuration will execute hook on each change in labels of pods labeled with myLabel=myLabelValue in default namespace.

+> Note: unlike `kubectl` you should explicitly define namespace.nameSelector to monitor events from `default` namespace.

 > Note: Shell-operator requires a ServiceAccount with the appropriate [RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) permissions.
 See examples with RBAC: [monitor-pods](examples/101-monitor-pods) and [monitor-namespaces](examples/102-monitor-namespaces).